Thursday, June 8, 2023

 Philadelphia, PA 19102

-East Passyunk Opera Project returns to The Arts on Center Stage at Dilworth Park for an evening of the greatest hits from opera and musical theater in the impressive shadow of Philadelphia's City Hall!
+East Passyunk Opera Project and Opera Philadelphia team up again this year as they return to The Arts on Center Stage at Dilworth Park for an evening of the greatest hits from opera and musical theater in the impressive shadow of Philadelphia's City Hall!

-The concert stars three vocalists who perform all over the world and have made Philadelphia their home: soprano Aubry Ballarò, mezzo-soprano Kathryn Leemhuis, and tenor John Viscardi, accompanied by ePOP Music Director Aurelien Eulert.
+The concert stars vocalists who perform all over the world; some of which have made Philadelphia their home!
+Artists include soprano Aubry Ballarò, mezzo-soprano Kathryn Leemhuis, mezzo-soprano Taylor-Alexis Dupont, tenor John Viscardi, baritone Jorell Williams, and pianist Aurelien Eulert.

 Performance from 6:00 – 7:00 p.m. | Free and open to the public